shiannn/AMMAI-Final-FG/README.md

       * **meta_test_few_shot_models.py**:

-        This method will apply the pseudo query set to the few-shot model you want to fine-tune with. (if add --freeze_backbone)
+        This method will apply the pseudo query set to the few-shot model you want to fine-tune with.

         The available method list: [protonet]